Superbooming/E-Redial/README.md

-# E-Redial
+# E-Eedial
-E-ReDial is a conversational recommender system dataset with high-quality explanations.
+E-EeDial is a conversational recommender system dataset with high-quality explanations.
 It consists of 756 dialogues with 12,003 utterances, each with 15.9 turns on average.
 2,058 high-quality explanations are included, each with 79.2 tokens on average.
 The dataset is under the folder "dataset/".
-An example of a dialogue in E-ReDial is as follows:
+An example of a dialogue in E-EeDial is as follows:

 ```json
 {